imagineLife/big-site/content/mongo/core-aggregations/graph-lookup.md

 # graphLookup
-A "Tree" structure of data:
+A "Tree" structure of data, laid out in a "flat" style:
 - A CEO (_has 5 direct reports_)
   - CMO
   - CRO